Thai U21 League: History

 The Thai U23 League was established with the inaugural season set to commence in 2024, made possible through the sponsorship of the Provincial Electricity Authority (PEA), which served as the main sponsor.
 Consequently, the league was branded as the PEA U23 Youngster League (พีอีเอ ยู23 ยังส์เตอร์ ลีก) to reflect this partnership.
 The involvement of PEA as a sponsor underscores a commitment to supporting the development of young football talent in Thailand.
 The inaugural season featured participation from eight teams, comprising five clubs whose senior squads compete in Thai League 1, and three clubs from Thai League 2.
-This structure not only highlights the league's dedication to fostering talent across different levels of Thai football but also aims to create a competitive environment exclusively for players under the age of 23, providing a valuable platform for their growth and preparation for higher levels of competition.

 In 2025, the competition underwent a structural adjustment, lowering the age limit from under-23 to under-21, and was accordingly rebranded as the Thai U21 League.
 With PEA continuing as the main sponsor, the league adopted the official title PEA U21 Youngster League (พีอีเอ ยู21 ยังส์เตอร์ ลีก).
 The league continued to admit teams affiliated with clubs competing in the Thai League 1 and the Thai League 2.
 In addition, special privileges were granted to clubs that had previously participated in the 2024 Thai U23 League: even if their senior squads were relegated to Thai League 3, they retained eligibility to compete in the new U21 format.
 Other clubs from Thai League 3, however, were not permitted to enter unless they met this specific criterion.
 This regulation ensured continuity for developmental squads while maintaining the league's focus on nurturing youth players from the top tiers of Thai football.

+In 2026, the competition expanded to 16 clubs for the 2026–27 season and introduced several major changes to its format and player eligibility.
+The league stage was divided into two groups of eight, followed by single-match ranking games to determine the final standings.
+For the first time, clubs were permitted to field up to three over-age Thai players and one foreign player, while at least seven eligible Thai U21 players were required to be on the field.
+Matches level after 90 minutes were decided by a penalty shootout.